Free South Dakota Arrests, Criminal Records & Probation Search

 South Dakota State Prison Search:

-The South Dakota Department of Corrections (SDDOC) maintains jurisdiction of South Dakota’s 6 state prisons and maintains an online directory of these prisoners which can be queried using the South Dakota State Prisoner Search Tool.
+The South Dakota Department of Corrections (SDDOC) maintains jurisdiction over South Dakota’s 6 state prisons and maintains an online directory of these prisoners which can be queried using the South Dakota State Prisoner Search Tool.

 A screenshot showing South Dakota's Correctional Facilities' names, addresses, and contact information.